The first step of Do-It-Yourself !

 - Net worth Certificate issued by a Chartered Accountant

 - Statement of Demat holdings.

-Kindly submit the above-mentioned documents by 15 March in order to have continued access to F& O trading on our platforms.
+Kindly submit the above-mentioned documents to have continued access to F& O trading on our platforms.

 To submit your Financial Proofs, Follow the steps:

 Step 1: Kindly login into BOT

 Step 3: Attach the Financial income proof and submit.